zinchse/new_portfolio/_posts/2023-10-24-parallel-python.md

 What do we end up with?
 If we have the ability to write code that won't lock the interpreter (e.g. using `Cython`), then already **multiple python threads can be executed on different cores at the same time**!
 And this is exactly what we wanted.
 Let's try to do all this.

-/* I did it all honestly and posted the notebook here [here](https://github.com/zinchse/parallel_python/tree/main).
+/* I did it all honestly and posted the notebook [here](https://github.com/zinchse/parallel_python/tree/main).
 The visualization of the result is roughly as follows: */

 <figure style="display: block; margin: auto; text-align: center;">
     <img src="/assets/img/cython_vs_python.png" alt="Cython vs Python" width="500px">